-The Village of Clinton is located on Highway 97, 40 kilometres north of the junction of the Trans Canada Highway 1 at Cache Creek.
+The Village of Clinton is located on Highway 97, 40 kilometers north of the junction of the Trans Canada Highway 1 at Cache Creek.

-Clinton is a small friendly community close to larger centres, but offering a life of quiet living in one of the most pristine natural environments in the world.
-Clinton and its surrounding area have the opportunity to become prime attractions for residents, businesses and investors.
+Clinton is a small, friendly community close to larger centers, but offers a life of quiet living in one of the most pristine natural environments in the world.
+Clinton and its surrounding area have the opportunity to become prime attractions for residents, businesses, and investors.

-As a midway point between Vancouver and Prince George, Clinton serves as a centre providing amenities to both its own residents and the travelling public.
-Clinton's economic base is driven by the forest industry with other important employment sectors being ranching, retail trade and tourism.
-The entire region is experiencing a growth in the tourism industry and Clinton frequently welcomes not only visitors from North America, but from around the world.
+As a midway point between Vancouver and Prince George, Clinton serves as a center providing amenities to both its own residents and the traveling public.
+Clinton's economic base is driven by the forest industry with other important employment sectors being ranching, retail trade, and tourism.
+The entire region is experiencing a growth in the tourism industry and Clinton frequently welcomes, not only visitors from North America but from around the world.

-Clinton abounds with outdoor recreation opportunities, fully serviced residential and commercial properties and, most important of all, a community prepared to encourage new business enterprise.
-For those entrepreneurs interested in business, Clinton is the perfect place to establish a commercial, light industrial or home based business.
+Clinton abounds with outdoor recreation opportunities, fully serviced residential and commercial properties and, most important of all, a community prepared to encourage new business enterprises.
+For those entrepreneurs interested in business, Clinton is the perfect place to establish a commercial, light industrial or home-based business.

-Clinton's relaxing lifestyle and low cost of living is well suited for seniors and young working families.
-The community offers a safe and peaceful environment that includes all the amenities of a sustainable community including education, health care and recreational opportunities.
+Clinton's relaxing lifestyle and low cost of living are well suited for seniors and young working families.
+The community offers a safe and peaceful environment that includes all the amenities of a sustainable community including education, health care, and recreational opportunities.
 Education is available from kindergarten through grade 12 and post-secondary opportunities are available.
 Two hospitals are within 40 minutes of the community.
-There is a medical clinic in the centre of town with a fully qualified nurse on staff.
-Emergency services include a fire department, ambulance service and R.C.M.P. detachment.
-Current infrastructure, which includes a modern water and sewage system, is capable of serving a population double in size.
+There is a medical clinic in the center of town with a fully qualified nurse on staff.
+Emergency services include a fire department, ambulance service, and R.C.M.P. detachment.
+Current infrastructure, which includes modern water and sewage systems, is capable of serving a population double in size.
 Clinton and area also boast over 90 businesses to serve your needs.